 There’s nothing aggressive about being driven.
 It’s not about being a ‘warrior’ or having ‘steel heels’.
 To be driven is not about adopting the tactics of the patriarchal system to get ahead.
 I believe it’s the opposite.
 It’s about authenticity and vulnerability.
 It’s about trusting your path and persevering through obstacles in a way that is natural to you.

-To be driven you must slow down.
+To find your inner drive you must slow down.
 It sound like a paradox, but it’s fairly easy to fill your day with a lot of stuff, but it’s much harder to do things from your heart with deeper meaning.
 I believe you can’t find your drive unless you have a curious mind and you are ready to take some chances with life.
 And that path is never straight forward and without a struggle.

 When I hit a difficult patch (which happens periodically all the time), and when things stop going with ease and even my body starts reacting against what I’m doing I know it’s time to slow down.